wilmix8/JAVA73.0/README.md

 # JAVA73.0
 =============

-JAVA7(OAKJAVA)3.0  is   about    machine  learning ,Automation   with  JWEB(JDollarPart2)   is   invented by   wilmixjemin j  in  JDollar(JWEB) @2017 and OAKJAVA7(JAVA7.0)
+JAVA7(OAKJAVA)3.0  is   about    machine  learning,Datascience ,Automation   with  JWEB(JDollarPart2)   is   invented by   wilmixjemin j  in  JDollar(JWEB) @2017 and OAKJAVA7(JAVA7.0).

 In  today  technology  focused  on  machine learning  and  automation ;  on  the  other  side